sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 always contains 6 of these 7 terms, and the missing one is the one whose significance we’re trying to test.

-At first pass, Type III tests seem like a nice idea.
-Firstly, we’ve removed the asymmetry that caused us to have problems when running Type I tests.
+At first pass, Type 3 tests seem like a nice idea.
+Firstly, we’ve removed the asymmetry that caused us to have problems when running Type 1 tests.
 And because we’re now treating all terms the same way, the results of the hypothesis tests do not depend on the order in which we specify them.
 This is definitely a good thing.
 However, there is a big problem when interpreting the results of the tests, especially for main effect terms.
 Consider the coffee data.
-Suppose it turns out that the main effect of ``milk`` is not significant according to the Type III tests.
+Suppose it turns out that the main effect of ``milk`` is not significant according to the Type 3 tests.
 What this is telling us is that ``babble ~ sugar + sugar * milk`` is a better model for the data than the full model.
 But what does that even *mean*?
 If the interaction term ``sugar * milk`` was also